Why Choose Cedars-Sinai Marina del Rey Hospital for Shoulder & Elbow Injury Treatment?

 Warm-up activity: Warm-up exercises such as stretching should be a regular practice before starting and after any physical activity.

-Sportswear: Wear comfortable and suitable clothing and protective gears while participating in sporting activities to prevent any untoward incidents.
+Sportswear: Wear comfortable and suitable clothing and protective gear while participating in sporting activities to prevent any untoward incidents.

 Diet: Eating a healthy balanced diet helps in maintaining yourself physically fit, and enables quick recovery from injury.